codeforamerica/commitalization/README.md

 ## Server Side

-Using node.js, we'll set up a listener for live commits.
+Using node.js, the server sets up the following:

+  * Socket connect to communicate with client.
+  * Post URL (/committed) to handle post requests from GitHub
+  * Client webpage

 ## Client Side

-Using client side JS, we'll then get the relayed data.  this means, any web page could display live commits.
+On the client side, Javascript handles communication from the server and updates the page accordingly.